 - Location

-The better wearable trackers are paired with an app, like the Fitbit trackers (which you can find on Amazon).
+The better wearable trackers are paired with an app, like the Fitbit trackers).

 But, what if the senior in your care doesn’t like wearable devices?
 Then there are options to track their health goals with your phone, other smart devices, or physical products.